Mastering Gomukhasana With Step-by-Step Guidance and Benefits

 • Gomukhasana with Block Support: If your knees don’t align well or sitting on the floor seems difficult, you can sit on a block or blanket.
 It will give your legs more space to move comfortably and keep your lower back straight.

 • Gomukhasana with Strap Assistance: If you can’t clasp your fingers behind your back, use a yoga strap or belt.
-Hold one end in your top hand and the other behind your back with the lower hand, slowly helping to master the pose.
+Hold one end in your top hand and the other behind your back with your lower hand, slowly helping to master the pose.

 • Wall Support: Practice Cow Face Pose with your back against a wall for added stability and support, especially if you are a beginner.